Last updated on August 31st, 2022 at 09:27 am

-I'm just going to say it.
-These BBQ Black Bean Burgers are the business.
-I've eaten and cooked a serious amount of veggie burgers but this one is the Boss!
+I'm just going to say it...these vegan black bean burgers are the business.
+I've eaten and cooked a serious amount of veggie burgers, but this one is the Boss!

-If you are looking for an easy vegan burger even your meat-loving friends will love, you've found it.
+If you are looking for an easy vegan burger that even your meat-loving friends will love, you've found it.
 Start now and we can get dinner on the table in 25-minutes.
-Try these burgers with my vegan coleslaw - it's so good.
+Try these burgers with my vegan coleslaw perched on vegan brioche buns.
+Drool.

 Ingredients & Substitutions

-Bread crumbs: white or whole wheat breadcrumbs are fine or you can use a gluten-free variety if needed
+Bread crumbs.
+You can use white or whole wheat breadcrumbs or use a gluten-free variety if needed

 You'll find full instructions and measurements in the recipe card at the bottom of the post.

-Step 3: Then, add half the oatmeal to the processor and pulse in to a meal (like almond meal).
+Step 3.
+Then, add half the oats to the processor and pulse in to a meal (like almond meal).

 The order the ingredients are added is the trick to these burgers.
 I've tried throwing them in willy-nilly and while the flavour was the same, the texture was off.